 - Integrated iSpring Suite course authoring tool

-- Integration with Zoom web meetings for blended learning
+- Integration with Zoom and MS Teams web meetings for blended learning

 - Built-in certification